solid/notifications-panel/proposals/solid-webhook-notifications.md

 #### 1. Discovery

-A request is sent from the Client Server
+A request is sent from the subscribing server

 ```http
 GET https://pod.example/.well-known/solid